valkey-io/valkey-doc/docs/install/install-redis/install-redis-on-linux.md

 ---
-title: "Install Redis on Linux"
+title: "Install Valkey on Linux"
 linkTitle: "Linux"
 weight: 1
 description: >
-    How to install Redis on Linux
+    How to install Valkey on Linux
 aliases:
 - /docs/getting-started/installation/install-redis-on-linux
 ---

-Most major Linux distributions provide packages for Redis.
+Most major Linux distributions provide packages for Valkey.

 ## Install on Ubuntu/Debian

-You can install recent stable versions of Redis from the official `packages.redis.io` APT repository.
+You can install recent stable versions of Valkey from the official `packages.redis.io` APT repository.

 {{% alert title="Prerequisites" color="warning" %}}
 If you're running a very minimal distribution (such as a Docker container) you may need to install `lsb-release`, `curl` and `gpg` first: